tiagokp97/Coding-Challenge/README.md

 ✅ State-specific prompts
 ✅ State transitions (edges)
-✅ Test mode that displays AI responses as well as state transitions ✅ Persistent storage for agents (PostgreSQL)
+✅ Test mode that displays AI responses as well as state transitions ✅ Remember, with tool calls the AI might need to produce a few responses in a row (ie. agent transitions to another state and then responds to the question)
+    Example:
+      - User: Hey, can you transfer me to a human?
+      - Agent: [Tool call: transfer_to_a_human]
+      - Agent: [Tool call result: success]
+      - Agent: Yes, I'm transferring you now!
+Thank you

+✅ Persistent storage for agents (PostgreSQL)
 ✅ Reset button for clearing test conversations